gaultier/blog/write_a_game_from_scratch_with_x11.md

 Now that our image is in (client) memory, how to make it available to the server?
 Which, again, in the X11 model, might be running on a totally different machine across the world!

-X11 has two useful calls for showing images: `CreatePixmap` and `PutImage`.
+X11 has two useful calls for images: `CreatePixmap` and `PutImage`.
 A `Pixmap` is an off-screen image buffer. `PutImage` uploads image data either to a pixmap or to the window directly (a 'drawable' in X11 parlance).

 We cannot simply use `PutImage` here since that would show the whole sprite on the screen.
 We could show only parts of it, with separate `PutImage` calls for each entity, but that would mean uploading the image data to the server each time.